-What are the differences between regular and planned giving?
-Read on to find out and to see what your gifts mean to your Catholic Church, some of the benefits – to you – from planned giving, as well as some of the ways you can make a planned gift.
+What are the differences between regular and "planned" giving?
+Read on to find out and to see what your gifts mean to your Catholic Church, some of the benefits – to you and your family – from planned giving, as well as some of the ways you can make a planned gift.

 Planned gifts require more preparation and thought.
 A planned gift will not only involve some thoughtful planning and discussions with loved ones, but may involve negotiations with financial consultants and possibly legal counsel.